Making the most out of your experience from acceptance to post-comp.

 - Look and feel your best during training and on stage.
 Your diet fuels your body and a clean one keeps it running at optimal levels.
 Avoid foods with refined sugars, bad fats, and preservatives.
 Drink LOTS of water!
 Some competitors swear by meal prepping to help keep them eating enough, and staying away from cheap, fast, or fake foods.

 - Take care of your body with REST days.
-This should include massages, reflexology and warm, relaxing baths or days at the spa.
+This should include massages, reflexology and warm, relaxing baths or days at the spa, you can also exercise with an amazon exercise ball to improve your body and balance even more.
 Try to rest the day before the comp.
 You HAVE to rest to recover from all of this intense training and to prevent overtraining, getting too tired and injuring yourself or over using certain muscles and getting injured that way…or getting sick!

 - A great book that is a short read and has valuable advice for training your body to perform on your “peak day” is called Consistent Winning.
 It explains, using multiple Olympians results to back up it’s claims, how to schedule training and resting days to allow you to “peak” (perform at your absolute best) on performance day.